-As an administrator of Metabase, you already know the importance of using data to understand your how people interact with your products or services.
+As an administrator of Metabase, you already know the importance of using data to understand how people interact with your products or services.
 With the Audit tool, you can use Metabase to understand how people in your organization use Metabase.
 It’s, well, meta!

 To view the audit logs, go to the top right of the screen and click on the gear icon > Admin settings > Audit.
 There’s a lot of data available, not only about your people, but also about your questions, dashboards, databases and more!
 We’ll walk you through each of the sections below.

 Use the People section to gain a better understanding of how people are interacting with Metabase.
 You’ll want to pay attention to the Overview tab, especially when you first launch Metabase at your organization — it will give you data around how many active and newly created accounts you have each day.
 Further down the page, you’ll see charts showing you which people are most engaged.

 The Team Members panel has a view of other options for viewing your team’s usage data.
 The All Members tab will give you a list of your team members, and stats about their activity, such as when they were last active.